Updated on 16th December, 2022 by Martin Astley

-A Gas Safe registered engineer has been to your property and it is time to issue you with a Gas Safety Certificate.
-But what exactly is a CP12 certificate and what is its value?
+A Gas Safe registered engineer has been to your property, and it is time to issue you a Gas Safety Certificate.
+But what exactly is a CP12 certificate, and what is its value?

 What is the difference between a CP12 Certificate and a Gas Safety Certificate?

-There is no difference – they are in fact that same thing.
+There is no difference—they are in fact the same thing.

 What is a CP12 Certificate?

-Any landlord who is renting out accommodation must have a Gas Safety Certificate, as it is a legal document.
+Any landlord who is renting out accommodations must have a gas safety certificate, as it is a legal document.
 A Gas Safe registered Engineer comes to a property to carry out checks on all gas appliances and pipework to ensure that tenants are safe and protected against gas or Carbon Monoxide leaks.

 How long does a Gas Safety Certificate last for?

 The certificate is valid for 12 months, after which a landlord must call out a Gas Safe-registered engineer to perform the necessary checks on the gas appliances and pipework of the property.